 Clark comes from a family rich in music.
 She lived in Sweden as a child and was drawn to Celtic music in her teens.
 She plays the Irish flute, penny whistle, accordion and piano.

 DeMarco’s mom came originally from County Limerick, Ireland, and inspired his love for Celtic music.
-When he was a
+When he was a boy, she frequently sang in Gaelic and loved to play the fiddle and piano.
+He plays the fiddle, guitar, cittern and piano.

 Admission is $17 for adults ($13 for seniors and children under 12) in advance and $20 ($15) at the door.
 Tickets are available at Village Square Booksellers in Bellows Falls, Toadstool Bookshop in Keene, N.H., Brattleboro Books, Misty Valley Books in Chester, at www.brattleborotix.com or at the door.